Written by Andrew Hofmeyer

 The result is the series of photographs called the Pangolin Men which appeared on Steirn’s project “Beautiful News”.
 The photos were launched in London alongside the Patrick Mavros Jewellery collection and a percentage of proceeds from both collections will go directly to the Tikki Hywood Trust.

 Looking to the Future with Optimism

-Despite working with these creatures for over twenty years, Lisa says that the first time they made it into the news was 2015 and 2016.
+Despite working with these creatures for over twenty years, Lisa says that the first time they made it into the news was in 2015 and 2016.
 The focus is always on the flagship species.
 While this is important and needed it also leaves a whole host of animals in the blind-spot of mainstream media.
-The pangolin is one of these casualties, and bears the unfortunate title of the most trafficked animal in the world.
+The pangolin is one of these casualties and bears the unfortunate title of the most trafficked animal in the world.